shuzhao-li-lab/asari/README.md

 - Using Python numerical libraries and vector operations
 - Alignment of mass tracks uses clustering in larger sample size

-When a study has N (default 10) or fewer samples, the MassGrid assembly uses a slower algorithm to compensate statistical distribution.
+By default, experiments with 10 or fewer samples, will be processed entirely in memory and the MassGrid assembly uses a slower algorithm to compensate statistical distribution.
+Larger experiments are processed using ondisk data structures unless specified otherwise using the `--database_mode <mode>` flag. `memory` mode will keep all data in memory, super fast but few machines will have enough memory for a large experiment. `ondisk` keeps intermediates as pickle on disk, sacrificing some performance for scalability. `compressed` is like `ondisk` but the files are compressed before storage, saving considerable space at considerable computational cost. `smart` is a hybrid mode that uses a mixture of memory, ondisk and compressed but has higher overhead. `ondisk` is the current default but future versions will use `smart` instead.

 Future improvement can be made by implementing some functions, e.g. chromatogram building, in C.